MicrosoftDocs/PlayReady/Docs/Overview/content-encryption-modes.md

 ### Why the ALGID value is missing

-We recommend that encryptors always include the same ALGID value in the PlayReady Header that they included when they processed the content.
+Microsoft recommends that encryptors always include the same ALGID value in the PlayReady Header that they included when they processed the content.

 In a standard scenario, the encryptor encrypts content and generates the PlayReady Header in the content.
 The encryptor knows which AES mode it used for encryption; thus, it includes this information in the ALGID property of the PlayReady Header.
 Clients initiate license requests based on PlayReady Headers parsed out of real content, so the ALGID value is present and valid.